-Your sim racing seat is one of the most important parts of your setup, so you want to make sure that it is always in working order.
+Your sim racing seat is one of the most important parts of your setup, so you want to make sure that it is always clean and in working order.
 This can be easy to do, but it is also easy to neglect it over time.
 Knowing how to properly clean your sim racing seat is essential.

 The 5 easy steps to clean your sim racing seat are: